 Take the time to listen to your staff and find ways to make them feel valued.
 Listen actively to their concerns, ideas, and opinions about work.
 However, don’t stop there.
 Consider their goals, abilities, interests, and skills and offer growth opportunities.

-You can instill motivation among your workers by:
+You can improve this area and instill motivation among your workers by:

 4. Set the Right Example

 While not everyone will follow your example, the vast majority will.
 The best quality about being a leader is the ability to hold it together even when things are hectic and intense.
-You need to show a steady impression, which in turn will keep the employees calm.
+You need to show that you’re a source of stability, which in turn will keep the employees calm.

 Reacting erratically not only leaves your workers confused and worried but also increases uncertainty among them.
 Calmness is a reflection of confidence while losing control shows weakness.